josephopio11/Python/README.md

 # Python Play Ground
 ## What is this?
 This is where i tried out a lot of codes that i was revising in python.
 Nothing too fancy.
 You need any explanation please get in touch with me.
+You can find my contact information below.

 ## Contact Info